Getting Started - PhantomJS or SlimerJS

 Check out the PhantomJS guide for more details on running your PhantomJS or SlimerJS tests on the Testable platform.

-We also offer integration (Settings -> Integration) with third party tools like New Relic.
+We also offer integration (Org Management -> Integration) with third party tools like New Relic.
 If you enable integration you can do more in depth analytics on your results there as well.